 214 W. Main Street, Somerton, (928) 627-9222

-The Main Street Cafe will be offering culinary classes featuring homegrown ingredients.
-Classes will include topics such as Hands-On Tamales, Desert Sonoran Nopales and much more.
-Classes will be offered every Tuesday and Thursday beginning in January.
+The Main Street Cafe offers culinary classes featuring homegrown ingredients, and can include topics such as Hands-On Tamales, Desert Sonoran Nopales and much more.
+Classes are scheduled for groups on request.

 645 S. 2nd Ave.
 (928) 783-3530

 Tina Clark offers heritage cooking classes at the festively decorated Tina’s Cocina, part of a historic church that’s now known as St. Paul’s Cultural Center.
 Gather some friends, pick a date—and prepare for a delightful culinary adventure.

 The date is one of the oldest cultured tree crops in the world, dating back more than 5,000 years.
 Medjool dates, which originated in Morocco, are naturally sweet, fat- and cholesterol-free and high in fiber and anti-oxidants.
 Medjools were introduced here in 1944, and this area is now the world's largest producer, thanks to a favorable microclimate along the Colorado River.
 Yuma County also ranks number one in Arizona for lemon, tangelo and tangerine production, and for growing watermelons and cantaloupes.